priyanshuphenomenal007/ASUS-TUF-A15-Failure-Analysis/SERVICE_BRIEF.md

 ﻿# Service Review Brief — ASUS TUF A15 (FA506ICB)
-**Prepared:** 2025-08-20 | **Owner:** Priyanshu Kumar
+**Prepared:** [redacted-phone] | **Owner:** Priyanshu Kumar

 ## Summary
-- **A complete diagnostic and service failure has been proven:** After an initial failed service on Aug 16, communications from the technician on Aug 18 prove the company was still focused on an irrelevant Wi-Fi card replacement.
-This incorrect diagnosis was formally refuted on Aug 19 when a complete, evidence-backed GitHub report was presented to the technician and escalated to his seniors.
-- **The ignored evidence includes:** A definitive "Hardware error" logged by Windows while under live thermal monitoring (GPU at 49°C), multiple BSODs (`BugcheckCode 159`), and video of the GPU degrading in real-time from a "zombie" state to a complete hardware disconnection.
+- **Systemic, Multi-Component Hardware Failure Documented:**
+  - The system suffers from a catastrophic failure affecting **both** graphics processors.
+  - The dedicated **NVIDIA dGPU** intermittently disconnects, enters a non-responsive "zombie" state, and is the source of `BugcheckCode 159` BSODs.
+  - The integrated **AMD iGPU** is now also in a failed state, with Windows unable to load its drivers, logging a definitive **"Code 31"** error.
+- This dual-GPU failure is supported by a multi-day history of critical `Kernel-Power` crashes, video evidence of live hardware degradation, and failures of both ASUS's and NVIDIA's own software.
+- **HWiNFO logs** confirm all failures occur under normal thermal conditions, ruling out overheating.

 ## Interpretation
-The company's persistent focus on an incorrect solution, despite the escalating hardware failures, demonstrates a service and diagnostic process that is fundamentally broken and incapable of identifying complex, systemic faults.
+The simultaneous failure of two separate, critical graphics components (NVIDIA and AMD) is irrefutable evidence of a systemic fault with the motherboard.
+The problem is not isolated to a single chip or driver; it is a core hardware failure.

 ## Objective
-The objective of this brief and its associated repository is to serve as a public, evidence-based case study of a recurring hardware fault and a willfully negligent service process.
+The objective of this brief and its associated repository is to serve as a public, evidence-based case study of a recurring, systemic hardware fault and a subsequent negligent service process.